-During the year the City of Perth adopted design guidelines to introduce development standards for the East Perth property.
-The scheme amendment was referred to the Western Australian Planning Commission in January 2019.
-It is expected that a development application will be submitted in the financial year ending 30 June 2020.
+The City of Perth has adopted design guidelines to introduce development standards for the East Perth property.
+The scheme amendment was referred to the Western Australian Planning Commission in 2019 and is pending a decision by the Minister.
+The Company anticipates the scheme amendment will be adopted in late 2020.